Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to information from the Vietnam Textile and Apparel Association, the average textile and garment export turnover is expected to increase by 5-6% per year in the period up to 2030 (expected to be 68-70 billion USD in 2030); increase by 2-3% per year in the period from 2031 to 2045 (about 95-100 billion USD in 2045).

-The textile industry is currently the industry with the most regulations and standards related to circular economy and green economy in the world .
+Textiles and garments is currently the industry with the most regulations and standards related to circular economy and green economy in the world .
 The reason is that this industry has large emissions, on average about 100 million tons of solid waste from used clothes per year.
 Of which, China alone generates about 30 million tons per year, the US about 20 million tons.

 Developing a circular economy is considered a key strategy to help the Vietnamese textile and garment industry participate deeply in the global value chain and have brands on par with international standards.
 It can be said that this is a huge obstacle that businesses in this industry must overcome if they want to develop and export sustainably.

-We all see that the rapid development period of the textile and garment industry has passed and before 2030, the Vietnamese textile and garment industry needs to gradually shift its focus to sustainable development and circular business.
+We all see that the rapid development period of the textile industry has passed and before 2030, the Vietnamese textile industry needs to gradually shift its focus to sustainable development and circular business.
 Next, from 2030 to 2045, develop effectively and sustainably according to the circular economic model.
 Complete the domestic value chain and participate in a high-value position in the global supply chain.
 Export and consume domestically with private brands of regional and world stature.

-Sharing with reporters on this issue, Mr. Le Tien Truong - Chairman of the Board of Directors of Vietnam National Textile and Garment Group said that the Vietnamese textile and garment industry has a mission to promote circular business, especially when the Government has made strong commitments to reduce net emissions, and the industry's major export markets have set a roadmap and specific goals for using recycled products.
-The circular economy promotes the efficient use of resources, reuse and closed production cycles with the aim of reducing input materials and energy, extending product life cycles, minimizing waste generation and reducing negative impacts on the environment.
+Sharing with reporters on this issue, Mr. Le Tien Truong - Chairman of the Board of Directors of Vietnam Textile and Garment Group said that the Vietnamese textile and garment industry has a mission to promote circular business, especially when the Government has made strong commitments to reduce net emissions, and the industry's major export markets have set a roadmap and specific goals for using recycled products.
+The circular economy promotes efficient use of resources, reuse and closed production cycles with the aim of reducing input materials and energy, extending product life cycles, minimizing waste generation and reducing negative impacts on the environment.
 The circular economy is consistent with the 3R principles of reduce - reuse - recycle.

-"However, the transition to a circular economy is not a simple process, especially for industries with complex and widespread supply chains around the world like the textile industry.
+"However, the transition to a circular economy is not a simple process, especially for industries with complex and widespread supply chains around the world such as the textile industry.
 At the same time, it is really the most difficult problem for small and medium enterprises when production technology is not modern and financial resources are not strong.
 Enterprises need to understand that this is not a problem with a common solution.
 Green advantage has been recognized by the whole world but it is not a straight line to progress and make policies and regulations, businesses stick to it to do it," Mr. Truong emphasized.

-There are still many barriers
+There are still many barriers.

 Dệt may nỗ lực vượt chướng ngại vật để xây dựng kinh tế tuần hoàn - Ảnh 3.